Puzzling the 120-cell: Introduction

 \section{Introduction}

-A \emph{burr puzzle} is a collection of notched wooden sticks~\cite[page~xi]{Coffin07} that must be fitted together to form a highly symmetric design, without internal voids, often based on one of the Platonic solids.
-Ideally, no force is required for the solution, which is unique.
-Of course, a puzzle may break these rules in various ways and still be called a burr.
+A \emph{burr puzzle} is a collection of notched wooden sticks~\cite[page~xi]{Coffin07} that fit together to form a highly symmetric design, often based on one of the Platonic solids.
+The assembled puzzle may have zero, one, or more internal voids; it may also have multiple solutions.
+Ideally, no force is required.
+Of course, a puzzle may violate these rules in various ways and still be called a burr.

-Best known is the $6$--piece burr, investigated in detail by Cutler~\cite{Cutler94}.
-See also~\cite[Chapter~7]{Coffin07}.
-Another puzzle, the star burr~\cite[Chapter~9]{Coffin07}, is closely related to our work.
-The star burr has six sticks that are, unusually, all identical.
-These are shown in \reffig{StarBurrApart}.
-Once solved, the star burr forms the first stellation of the rhombic dodecahedron~\cite[page~83]{Coffin07}.
-See \reffig{StarBurrTogether}.
+The best known, and certainly largest, family of burr puzzles are collectively called the $6$--piece burrs~\cite{Cutler94}.
+Another well-known burr, the star burr, is more closely related to our work.
+Unlike the $6$-piece burrs, the six sticks of the star burr are all identical, as shown in~\reffig{StarBurrApart}.
+The solution is unique and, once solved, the star burr has no internal voids.
+The solved puzzle is a copy of the first stellation of the rhombic dodecahedron; see~\reffig{StarBurrTogether}.

-The $6$--piece and star burrs are closely related to the Borromean rings.
-To see this, we divide the sticks into three pairs.
-Each pair forms, roughly, a loop.
-These three loops interlock in the fashion of the Borromean rings.

 The goal of this paper is to describe \emph{Quintessence}: a new family of burr puzzles based on the $120$--cell, a regular four-dimensional polytope.
 The puzzles are built from collections of six kinds of sticks, shown in \reffig{Ribs}; we call these \emph{ribs} as they are gently curving chains of distorted dodecahedra.